Get more stuff like this

-After testing the QA and testing team might find some bugs or defects and communicate the same with the developers.
+After testing, the QA and testing team might find some bugs or defects and communicate the same with the developers.
 The development team then fixes the bugs and send it to QA for a re-test.
 This process goes on until the software is stable, bug-free and working according to the business requirements of that system.

 Stage 6: Deployment

-Once the testing is done, and the product is ready for deployment, it is released for customers to use.
+The sixth phase of SDLC: Once the testing is done, and the product is ready for deployment, it is released for customers to use.
 The size of the project determines the complexity of the deployment.
 The users are then provided with the training or documentation that will help them to operate the software.
 Again, a small round of testing is performed on production to ensure environmental issues or any impact of the new release.

 Stage 7: Maintenance

 The actual problem starts when the customer actually starts using the developed system and those needs to be solved from time to time.
-Maintenance is the phase where the developed product is taken care of.
+Maintenance is the seventh phase of SDLC where the developed product is taken care of.
 According to the changing user end environment or technology, the software is updated timely.

-Predominant Models of SDLC
+Predominant Models of SDLC (Software Development Life Cycle)

 Waterfall Model: This SDLC model is considered to be the oldest and most forthright.
 We finish with one phase and then start with the next, with the help of this methodology.
 Why the name waterfall?
 Because each of the phases in this model has its own mini-plan and each stage waterfalls into the next.
 A drawback that holds back this model is that even the small details left incomplete can hold an entire process.